beta-europe/slovakia.beta-europe.org/_pages/get-involved.md

 ### Support the good cause!

-We can offer you an opportunity to present yourself on the partners fair during the MEUBA 2018 conference.
+We can offer you an opportunity to present yourself on the partners fair during the MEU Bratislava 2020 conference.
 Here you can have your physical marketing, such as banners and flyers, present in our events!
 Or even present a speech in front of the participants supporting the good cause.

 Not only would supporting the good cause add to your reputation, it will give you the edge among your peers via the social responsibility.
 In addition, as both BETA and MEU have solid foundations, it would only add further competitive advantage.